hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Less disquieting is the owl, perched on the stump of the tree from which it was carved.
+The owl is perched on the stump of the tree from which it was carved.
-It pauses, head cocked expressively as if it has just heard the rustle of a vole in the undergrowth.
+It pauses, head cocked expressively, as if it had just heard the rustle of a vole in the undergrowth.
+It is less disquieting than the toad, more explicable, and with its air of alertness and rustic handicraft, an almost comforting

 #### Old stuff